BDC Hamburger Icon

 What is green energy’s impact on the economy?

-The United States is focused on transforming toward a more energy-based economy as the reality of global climate change approaches rapidly.
+The United States is also focused on moving toward a cleaner energy economy as the reality of global climate change approaches rapidly.
 Significant economic changes are expected, including the following.

 Making the switch from fossil fuels to renewable energy sources could boost the economy.
-For example, according to a Labor Energy Partnership analysis, the passage of the Inflation Reduction Act alone is expected to create more than 1.5 million new jobs in the U.S. over the next decade.
+For example, according to a Labor Energy Partnership analysis, the passage of the Inflation Reduction Act — if left to proceed as passed under the Biden administration — was projected to create more than 1.5 million new U.S. jobs over the next decade.
+However, with a Republican-controlled Congress and White House and current cost-cutting initiatives, the outlook remains uncertain.

-Additionally, according to the International Renewable Energy Agency (IRENA) 2023 Renewable Energy and Jobs annual review, an estimated 13.7 million direct and indirect global renewable energy jobs existed in 2022, up from 7.3 million in 2012.
-Many millions more are expected in the coming years.
+Additionally, according to the International Renewable Energy Agency (IRENA) 2024 Renewable Energy and Jobs annual review, an estimated 16.2 million direct and indirect global renewable energy jobs existed in 2023, up from 13.7 million in 2022.
+Many more are expected in the coming years.
+The vast majority of these jobs, approximately 7.4 million, were in China, with about 1.8 million in the European Union and just over 1 million in the U.S.

 Did You Know?Did you know

-According to the IRENA report, in 2022, there were 4.9 million solar photovoltaic jobs, 2.5 million hydropower-related jobs, 2.5 million jobs in the biofuels industry and 1.4 million wind power jobs.
+According to the IRENA report, in 2023, there were approximately 7.1 million solar photovoltaic jobs, 2.3 million hydropower-related jobs, 3.9 million jobs in the biofuels industry and 1.5 million wind power jobs.

-Renewable energy production usually is more efficient than traditional energy production.
-Households that have installed solar panels and live in places with net metering reduce their electric bills significantly, which translates to more savings if they purchase an electric vehicle (EV).
+Renewable energy production is often more cost-efficient and environmentally friendly than traditional energy production.
+Households with solar panels in states with net metering programs can significantly reduce their electric bills, which translates to even more savings if they purchase an electric vehicle (EV).

-For utilities, building a new solar or wind installation is less expensive than continuing to operate an existing coal-fired power plant.
+For utilities, building a new solar or wind installation is often cheaper than continuing to operate an existing coal-fired power plant.
 For consumers, driving an EV costs less than half as much per mile as driving a gasoline-powered car.

-Environmentalists have long argued for the adoption of renewable energy to replace traditional energy resources.
-Today, governments and corporations are singing the same tune because it makes good business sense.
+Environmentalists have long argued for the adoption of renewable energy to replace traditional energy sources.
+Today, many governments and corporations are singing the same tune because it makes good business sense.

-Fossil fuel dependence distorts the energy market, resulting in a significant number of people without power access.
-The International Energy Association estimates that 775 million people worldwide had no access to electricity in 2022.
+Fossil fuel dependence distorts the energy market, resulting in a significant number of people without access to power.
+The International Energy Agency (IEA) estimates that 750 million people worldwide had no access to electricity in 2023.

 In addition to the catastrophic suffering and loss of life caused by climate disasters such as wildfires, droughts and severe hurricanes and blizzards, governments spend enormous amounts of money on recovery and rebuilding.

-According to the National Oceanic and Atmospheric Administration (NOAA), the U.S. has experienced 383 weather and climate disasters since 1980, with overall damages exceeding $1 billion.
-The total cost of these events exceeds $2.72 trillion.
+According to the National Oceanic and Atmospheric Administration (NOAA), the U.S. has experienced 403 weather and climate disasters since 1980, with overall damages exceeding $1 billion each time.
+The cumulative cost of these events exceeds $2.915 trillion.

-NOAA data shows that in 2023 alone, the U.S. experienced 28 of these disasters, including one drought, four floods, 12 severe storms, five hailstorms, two tropical cyclone events, one wildfire and one winter storm, with a recovery cost of $94.2 billion.
+NOAA data shows that in 2024 alone, the U.S. experienced 27 such disasters, including one drought, one flood, 17 severe storms, two winter storms, five tropical cyclones and one wildfire — with total damages reaching $182.7 billion.

 TipBottom line